Practical tips to help your child adjust to the time change. A must-read for any parent who need tips on handling daylight savings with kids.

 But maybe your schedule is different.
 Maybe you need your kids to wake up by the clock, such as to go to school or day care.
 And with schedules, naps and events to consider, kids sometimes find it hard to adjust to the time change.

 So, what are the best ways to best handle the time difference this Sunday?
-These are the strategies I’ve used to help my kids adjust to daylight savings time.
+These are the strategies I’ve used to help survive daylight savings with kids.

 Option 1: Adjust to a later wake up time.